 Let’s say you are writing to a tech company but all your writing samples are on social media management.
-They will not get an idea of your understanding of tech and hence, it is highly unlikely that you will ever get a response.
+It will not get an idea of your understanding of tech, making it highly unlikely that you will ever get a response.

 Make it a point to send only relevant samples, even if you have only one or two.